N-Demir/modal-run/README.md

 # modal-run

-CLI tool to run deployed Modal functions remotely.
+Super simple tool to run deployed Modal functions from the CLI.

 ## Installation